Hike the Flåm Valley

 The Flåm Valley is well known for its dramatic and varied landscape and a place everyone visiting Flåm should see.
 The combination of a ride with the famous Flåm Railway and walking back to Flåm is an excellent opportunity to explore it up close.

-This is a full day activity, starting with an hour’s ride with the Flåm Railway from Flåm to Vatnahalsen or Myrdal stations.
+This is a full day activity, starting with an hour’s ride with the Flåm Railway from Flåm to Vatnahalsen or Myrdal station.
 From there, you follow the old construction road by foot back to Flåm.
 The total length of the hike is 20 kilometres, and the descent is no less than 860 vertical meters.
 Meaning you will walk downhill most of the time.

 You will walk the last section of Rallarvegen, which stretches from Haugastøl via Finse across the mountains between Eastern and Western Norway all the way to Flåm by the fjord.
 The road was initially built to transport materials that came by sea to Flåm up to the mountains during the construction of the Bergen Railway.